ghoshkunal123/di_de/Extraction_README.md

 # [Extraction or Consumption](https://confluence.fngn.com/display/DA/Extraction+or+Consumption)
+The first step would be extract or consume data from sources.
+Following is a demonstration for extraction from data bases from different DB technologies like MSSQL, Redshift and Netezza.
+The extraction logic would be SQL.
+Profiling the data would give a good idea on which key / keys the data distribution would be even for parallel extraction.
+The trick for big table extraction is to achieve an evenly distributed parallel extract or select process to save it into files.

 | Script Name | Script Location | Sub Module | Purpose |
 | ------------|-----------------|------------|---------|
 | select_from_mssql_to_csv.py | di_de/pyscript | from common_function import send_sns_email,create_dir_tree,change_dir_tree_perm | Extract any table from MSSQL to the specified directory in csv format with '\|' delimiter |